estebanstifli/aichat-connect/readme.txt

 * AI Engine (Meow)
 * AIPKit (REST provider)

 This plugin is not affiliated with or endorsed by Meta or Telegram.
-Use according to the platforms’ terms and obtain any required user consent.
+Use according to the platforms' terms and obtain any required user consent.

 Quick Start (2 minutes):
 * WhatsApp
-    1. Go to Mappings → Add.
+    1. Go to Mappings -> Add.
 Channel: WhatsApp.
 Endpoint ID: your phone_number_id.
 Paste your access token and set a Verify Token.
     2. Copy the webhook URL shown and paste it in your Meta App (Cloud API) with the same Verify Token.
     3. Send a message to your WA number and check Logs.
 * Telegram
     1. Create a bot with @BotFather and copy the bot token.
-    2. Go to Mappings → Add.
+    2. Go to Mappings -> Add.
 Channel: Telegram.
 Endpoint ID: friendly label.
 Specific Token: your bot token.
     3. Click the generated setWebhook link, then send a message to your bot and check Logs.